TeamRizu/outfox-wikijs/dev/theming/3d-perspective.md

 ---
 title: 3D Perspectives on Actors
-description: This document will go into detail about setting up an ActorFrame to perform operations that resemble a 3D enviroment.
+description: This document will go into detail about setting up an ActorFrame to perform operations that resemble a 3D environment.
 published: true
 date: 2025-05-31T07:53:23.581Z
 tags: